TalibHussain/javascript-tutorials/javascript datatypes.md

 **String Methods**

-charAt()	Returns the character at a specified index (position) charCodeAt()	Returns the Unicode of the character at a specified index concat()	Returns two or more joined strings endsWith()	Returns if a string ends with a specified value fromCharCode()	Returns Unicode values as characters includes()	Returns if a string contains a specified value indexOf()	Returns the index (position) of the first occurrence of a value in a string lastIndexOf()	Returns the index (position) of the last occurrence of a value in a string localeCompare()	Compares two strings in the current locale match()	Searches a string for a value, or a regular expression, and returns the matches repeat()	Returns a new string with a number of copies of a string replace()	Searches a string for a value, or a regular expression, and returns a string where the values are replaced search()	Searches a string for a value, or regular expression, and returns the index (position) of the match slice()	Extracts a part of a string and returns a new string split()	Splits a string into an array of substrings startsWith()	Checks whether a string begins with specified characters substr()	Extracts a number of characters from a string, from a start index (position) substring()	Extracts characters from a string, between two specified indices (positions) toLocaleLowerCase()	Returns a string converted to lowercase letters, using the host's locale toLocaleUpperCase()	Returns a string converted to uppercase letters, using the host's locale toLowerCase()	Returns a string converted to lowercase letters toString()	Returns a string or a string object as a string toUpperCase()	Returns a string converted to uppercase letters trim()	Returns a string with removed whitespaces valueOf()	Returns the primitive value of a string or a string object
+charAt()	Returns the character at a specified index (position) \n charCodeAt()	Returns the Unicode of the character at a specified index  \n concat()	Returns two or more joined strings \n endsWith()	Returns if a string ends with a specified value \n fromCharCode()	Returns Unicode values as characters \n includes()	Returns if a string contains a specified value \n indexOf()	Returns the index (position) of the first occurrence of a value in a string \n lastIndexOf()	Returns the index (position) of the last occurrence of a value in a string \n localeCompare()	Compares two strings in the current locale \n match()	Searches a string for a value, or a regular expression, and returns the matches \n repeat()	Returns a new string with a number of copies of a string \n replace()	Searches a string for a value, or a regular expression, and returns a string where the values are replaced \n search()	Searches a string for a value, or regular expression, and returns the index (position) of the match \n slice()	Extracts a part of a string and returns a new string \n split()	Splits a string into an array of substrings \n startsWith()	Checks whether a string begins with specified characters \n substr()	Extracts a number of characters from a string, from a start index (position) \n substring()	Extracts characters from a string, between two specified indices (positions) \n toLocaleLowerCase()	Returns a string converted to lowercase letters, using the host's locale \n toLocaleUpperCase()	Returns a string converted to uppercase letters, using the host's locale \n toLowerCase()	Returns a string converted to lowercase letters \n toString()	Returns a string or a string object as a string \n toUpperCase()	Returns a string converted to uppercase letters \n trim()	Returns a string with removed whitespaces \n valueOf()	Returns the primitive value of a string or a string object \n

-**String Properties**
+**String Properties** \n
-constructor	Returns the string's constructor function length	Returns the length of a string prototype	Allows you to add properties and methods to an object
+constructor	Returns the string's constructor function \n length	Returns the length of a string \n prototype	Allows you to add properties and methods to an object \n

-**JavaScript Numbers**
+**JavaScript Numbers** \n

-JavaScript has only one type of number. let x = 3.14;     // A number with decimals let y = 34;       // A number without decimals
+JavaScript has only one type of number. \n let x = 3.14;     // A number with decimals \n let y = 34;       // A number without decimals \n

 **Numbers Methods**
-Syntax
+Syntax \n
-number.isFinite();
+number.isFinite(); \n

-isFinite()	Checks whether a value is a finite number isInteger()	Checks whether a value is an integer isNaN()	Checks whether a value is Number.NaN isSafeInteger()	Checks whether a value is a safe integer toExponential(x)	Converts a number into an exponential notation toFixed(x)	Formats a number with x numbers of digits after the decimal point toLocaleString()	Converts a number into a string, based on the locale settings toPrecision(x)	Formats a number to x length toString()	Converts a number to a string valueOf()	Returns the primitive value of a number
+isFinite()	Checks whether a value is a finite number \n isInteger()	Checks whether a value is an integer \n isNaN()	Checks whether a value is Number.NaN \n isSafeInteger()	Checks whether a value is a safe integer \n toExponential(x)	Converts a number into an exponential notation \n toFixed(x)	Formats a number with x numbers of digits after the decimal point \n toLocaleString()	Converts a number into a string, based on the locale settings \n toPrecision(x)	Formats a number to x length \n toString()	Converts a number to a string \n valueOf()	Returns the primitive value of a number \n

 **Numbers Properties**
-Syntax
+Syntax \n
-number.constructor;
+number.constructor; \n

-constructor	Returns the function that created JavaScript's Number prototype MAX_VALUE	Returns the largest number possible in JavaScript MIN_VALUE	Returns the smallest number possible in JavaScript NEGATIVE_INFINITY	Represents negative infinity (returned on overflow) NaN	Represents a "Not-a-Number" value POSITIVE_INFINITY	Represents infinity (returned on overflow) prototype	Allows you to add properties and methods to an object
+constructor	Returns the function that created JavaScript's Number prototype \n MAX_VALUE	Returns the largest number possible in JavaScript \n MIN_VALUE	Returns the smallest number possible in JavaScript \n NEGATIVE_INFINITY	Represents negative infinity (returned on overflow) \n NaN	Represents a "Not-a-Number" value \n POSITIVE_INFINITY	Represents infinity (returned on overflow) \n prototype	Allows you to add properties and methods to an object \n

-**JavaScript Booleans**
+**JavaScript Booleans** \n
-JavaScript booleans can have one of two values: true or false.
+JavaScript booleans can have one of two values: true or false. \n

-**JavaScript Boolean Methods**
+**JavaScript Boolean Methods** \n

-toString()	Converts a boolean value to a string, and returns the result valueOf()	Returns the primitive value of a boolean
+toString()	Converts a boolean value to a string, and returns the result \n valueOf()	Returns the primitive value of a boolean \n

-**JavaScript Boolean Properties**
+**JavaScript Boolean Properties** \n

-constructor	Returns the function that created JavaScript's Boolean prototype prototype	Allows you to add properties and methods to the Boolean prototype
+constructor	Returns the function that created JavaScript's Boolean prototype \n prototype	Allows you to add properties and methods to the Boolean prototype \n